CoreFiling is often called upon to review new XBRL taxonomies. Here are some of the most common mistakes we find and what can be done to avoid them.

 • Decide on a versioning scheme and stick with it!
 People can learn a scheme and work with it, they can become lost when the scheme changes.

 • Always apply a new version number to every release.
-Even if it is a hotfix or taxonomies are released in quick succession there should never be any ambiguity about the exact contents of a particular version.
+Even if it is a hotfix or taxonomies are released in quick succession, there should never be any ambiguity about the exact contents of a particular version.

-• Prefer sequential numbers over dates.
+• Prefer sequential numbers to dates.
 A great default versioning scheme to use is the 3-number scheme [major release].[minor release].[hotfix number].
 Unlike date-based schemes, these are flexible, easy to understand and equally valid when dates change or their relevance is forgotten.

 Why Does This Matter?